-R IKEN employed 3,462 individuals in 2014, a figure that has remained relatively constant over recent years.
-Nevertheless, the number of international researchers has risen significantly in the past ten years, and now more than 18.5 percent of RIKEN's nearly 2,000 researchers come from outside Japan.
+RIKEN employed 3,462 individuals in 2016, a figure that has remained relatively constant over recent years.
+Nevertheless, the number of international researchers has risen significantly in the past ten years, and now about 18 percent of RIKEN's nearly 2,000 researchers come from outside Japan.
 Most are from nearby countries, including China and Korea, but a significant number have come from Europe, North America, and other countries in the Asia-Pacific.